Michmcb/CommandLineFluent/README.md

 	{
 		if (MyType.TryParse(rawString, out MyType instance)
 		{
-			// Maybe<MyType, string> can be implicitly constructed as successful from MyType return instance;
+			// Converted<MyType, string> can be implicitly constructed as successful from MyType return instance;
 		}
 		else